Mr Hudson: 2006–08: The Library and A Tale of Two Cities

-2009–12: Solo career, Straight No Chaser
+2009–12: Solo career, breakthrough and Straight No Chaser

 Sessions for Straight No Chaser initially started at Gizzard Studios in Bow, East London.
 Ed Deegan who had previously worked at Toe Rag Studios near by was acting as engineer, but Mr. Hudson received an offer from Kanye West to produce his album.
 Mr. Hudson appears on Kanye West's fourth album, 808s & Heartbreak featured on "Paranoid".
 He also co-produced "Street Lights" as well as supplying additional vocals on "Say You Will" and "Amazing".
 Kanye West has stated:

 "I believe Mr. Hudson has the potential to be bigger than me, to be one of the most important artists of his generation".
 The single Supernova was premiered on 13 May 2009 on Zane Lowe's BBC Radio 1 show and then released on 19 July 2009.
 It debuted at Number 2 in the UK singles chart on 26 July 2009.
 Calvin Harris remixed the track.

 Mr Hudson's new album – Straight No Chaser was released on 4 August 2009 (via GOOD Music and Mercury Records), executive produced by Kanye West.